pydio/pydio-doc-howto/system_installing_on_debian_nginx.md

 Then restart php fpm service

-    /etc/init.d/php5-fpm restart
+    /etc/initp.d/php7.0-fpm restart

 Now we need to configure Nginx to setup our Pydio web site (use your own domain name below);

-    vim /etc/nginx/nginx.conf
+    vim /etc/nginx/sites-available/pydio.conf

-### For Pydio 7
+### For Pydio 7 (for Pydio 6 see below)

-Since we are lazy and security concerned, everything hitting the port 80 is redirected to port 443 over HTTPS.
-Pydio installation is assumed to be **/var/www/pydio**.
+As we are security concerned, everything hitting the port 80 is redirected to port 443 over HTTPS.
+Pydio installation folder is assumed to be **/var/www/pydio**.

 	server {
 		listen 80;